 Growing up, young Jerry played Little League, Babe Ruth League, and American Legion ball.
 "Baseball was pretty much the pastime, besides basketball -- and my thing was baseball.
 That's all I did, really.
 I got started playing through my uncle, who ran a Little League team, and then I got introduced to Horace Clarke and Elmo Plaskett [two other major-leaguers from St. Croix who became government-paid baseball instructors when their playing days were over].
 They taught us a lot of the fundamentals.

 "Elmo and Horace were the ones that got us to a lot of trips to Puerto Rico -- and that opened up a lot of opportunity to us to play winter ball, get a little recognition, let people know what kind of players the Virgin Islands had."
 In March 1983, a few months before he graduated from Central High School, the Rangers signed Browne as an undrafted free agent thanks to scout Orlando Gómez.
-Gómez, a longtime catcher and manager in Puerto Rico, had played with Clarke, Joe Christopher, and José Morales, among others.
+Gómez, a longtime catcher and manager in Puerto Rico, had played with Clarke, Joe Christopher (also from St. Croix), and José Morales, among others.

 "We had a little tournament in Puerto Rico.
 They actually came over to St. Croix first, and Orlando came over with them.
 The following week, we ended up going back over there, and luckily I had a pretty good series.
 I caught his eye, and he came back, and we sat down and talked.
 He told me who he was and what was going on, and I'm like 'Whoa!'
 That was kind of surprising.
 There were a few scouts coming in and out of the Virgin Islands, but not very many."